 The knock sensor is an essential component of the engine management system, its purpose being to detect and manage spark knock.
-Spark knock is what happens when an air/fuel mixture ignites too early, or if the fuel is too low octane (which allows it to burn too quickly), or if the combustion is uneven leading to colliding combustion wavefronts.
-Problems in the fuel mixture or the engine timing are common causes, but fuel quality and mechanical or sensor malfunctions can also be a cause.
-The result is a shockwave, which reverberates through the engine.
+Spark knock is what happens when an air/fuel mixture ignites too early, if the fuel is too low octane (which allows it to burn too quickly), or if the combustion is uneven, leading to colliding combustion wave-fronts.
+Problems in the fuel mixture or the engine timing are common causes, but fuel quality and mechanical or sensor malfunctions can also be causes.
+The result is a shockwave or “knock”, which reverberates through the engine.

 Knock sensors are simple sensors that respond to shock waves.
-Some engines use one, while larger engines often use two, and they are typically mounted into the engine block close to the crankshaft so they can be difficult to access.
+Some engines use one, while larger engines often use two, and they are typically mounted on the engine block close to the crankshaft.
 Where access is restricted and there are two knock sensors, most of the time they are replaced in pairs.

-Knock sensors can also be delicate; they can be damaged if dropped or damaged if over-tightened.
+Knock sensors can also be delicate; they can be damaged if dropped or if over-tightened.
 On a V-6 or V-8 engine, they are usually down in between the two cylinder banks, and can be prone to damage by water intrusion if an engine is washed.
 Lacking avoidable damage, however, knock sensors are generally not prone to wear or failure.
 The wiring pigtail, or connection to the vehicle harness, is a common weak point.

 As the knock sensor detects shock waves in the engine block, anything else that causes shock waves could lead to a false code or unusual running problems.
 A bad motor mount, for instance, can cause enough vibration in the engine to trigger the knock sensor.
 Then the engine can try to compensate by retarding the timing, which reduces power and fuel mileage.
 When this attempt doesn’t work, the PCM may turn on the engine light to check the knock sensor, in spite of it not being the cause.